 Surgery is usually not necessary, but may become an option if the wound is severe or if previous methods have failed.
 If we think you need surgical care, we’ll explain the options that may be appropriate for your specific circumstances.
 Healing time after surgery varies considerably and will depend on the severity of the original injury, the status of other diabetes symptoms, and your diligence with home care.

-If you are diabetic and notice problems with your feet, don’t take the risk—call Gulf South Foot & Ankle right away.
+If you are diabetic and notice problems with your feet, don’t take the risk—call Gulf South Foot & Ankle, LLC, right away.
 Our experienced staff serves the Greater New Orleans Region with the highest quality diabetic wound care.
-You can set up an appointment online or call us at (504)-708-4810.
+You can request an appointment online or call us.